Your step-by-step guide to funeral planning

 Choose the type of funeral service

 Your loved one may have asked for a specific service.
 If not, you can choose whichever you feel is most appropriate.
+Here are some examples:

 The type of funeral service will probably determine what mourners need to wear.
 For example, it’s common for people to wear brighter colours at more modern funerals.